FRITZ!Box 7390 Service - Knowledge Base

 - Enter a different name in the field "Name of the wireless radio network (SSID)" so that you can distinguish the 5 GHz wireless network from the 2.4 GHz wireless network in the future.
 If only one field is displayed, enable the Advanced View first.

 Important:Not all wireless devices support all special characters.
-Therefore, only use standard Latin letters (not letters such as ä, ë, ö, ü, á, é, í) and numbers in the wireless network name.
+Therefore, only use standard alphanumeric characters and not symbols or special letters such as ä, ë, ö, ü, á, é, í in the wireless network name.

 - Click "Apply" to save the settings.